 Fishing is a great way to relax and enjoy the outdoors, but it can be incredibly frustrating when your line keeps tangling on the reel.
 Tangled fishing lines can cause lost lures, missed strikes, and wasted time.
 Fortunately, there are several things you can do to prevent your fishing line from tangling on the reel.

-Check Your Reel: Before you even put your line on the reel, make sure that the reel is in good condition.
-Look for any signs of wear or damage, such as bent or cracked parts, rust, or worn-out components.
-If you find any of these issues with your reel, replace it before using it to avoid having to troubleshoot later.
+“Inspect Your Reel:” Before spooling your line onto the reel, ensure that the reel is in proper working condition.
+Examine for any indications of wear and tear, such as bent or damaged pieces, rust, or worn components.
+If you come across any of these problems with your reel, replace it before use to prevent potential troubleshooting.

 Pick The Right Line: The type of fishing line you use can also affect how prone it is to tangling on the reel.
 Monofilament lines are prone to twisting and knotting while braided lines tend to be more resistant.
 Fluorocarbon lines are also good choices as they are more rigid and less likely to twist around itself.